 Berkshire Organics was created with the intention of making it easier for the consumer to obtain local and organic food.
-Aleisha Gibbons is the creator and co-owner of Berkshire Organics Market & Delivery Service.
-In 2007, she decided to take a chance and left her full time job to start the business from her home with less than $1,000.
-Berkshire Organics grew from a home delivery business of 35 weekly customers to over 300 which the business consistently maintains today year-round.
+Aleisha Gibbons founded Berkshire Organics Delivery Service in 2008.
+Berkshire Organics grew from a home delivery business of 35 weekly customers to over 300, which the business consistently maintained year-round until 2017.
 Delivery customers can do all of their grocery shopping online through www.berkshireorganics.com.